 “Also change your wiper blades out to either all-weather or winter ones.”
 Sommerfield said.
 “They’re a different type of rubber.”

 “All you can see is out your windshield.
 If there are streaks or misses, you can’t see.”

 Manufacturers recommend windshield wiper blades be changed out twice a year.

 And Sommerfield said some home-made solutions to clearing ice from a windshield could cause more harm than good.

 “Don’t spray hot water on your windshields — you can crack your windshield.

 “You can put a little rubbing alcohol, you can dilute it three-to-one with water, and spray that if you want to get sheets of ice off your windshield, but don’t pour warm or hot water on your windshield from your kettle.”

 Other steps to prepare for winter include having a trustworthy battery, antifreeze and good oil.

-— With files from Talia Ricci, Tony Tighe and David Boushy, Global News
+— With files from Talia Ricci, Tony Tighe, David Boushy and Adam Toy, Global News